Astronomers Find Water Vapor in Atmosphere of a Habitable-Zone Exoplanet for the First Time - D-brief

 However, they cannot say for sure.

 The uncertainty is because Hubble can’t probe the atmospheres of distant exoplanets in great detail.
 For instance, thanks to a sophisticated algorithm, the researchers were able to tease out the undeniable signal of water vapor in the atmosphere of K2-18 b, But they couldn’t tell exactly how much water vapor is really there.
-So, in their paper, they took the conservative approach and gave a broad range for the estimate for the abundance of water — somewhere between 0.01 percent and 50 percent.
+So, in their paper, they took the conservative approach and gave a broad-range estimate for the abundance of water — somewhere between 0.01 percent and 50 percent.

 In order to pin down exactly how much water is really on K2-18 b, the researchers say we’ll have to wait for the next generation of advanced space telescopes to come online.
 Specifically, NASA’s James Webb Space Telescope, scheduled for launch in 2021, and the European Space Agency’s Atmospheric Remote-sensing Infrared Exoplanet Large survey (ARIEL) telescope, planned for launch in the late 2020s, are perfectly suited for the challenge.